 The rate is actually low because of the Coronavirus closings, but the industry should bounce back to an average growth rate of 9.0 percent yearly to reach $191.1 billion in 2023.
-Entrepreneurs in all areas of coffee and tea service can plan proactively for business success by capitalizing on industry statistics and 2021 beverage trends.
+Entrepreneurs in all coffee and tea service areas can plan proactively for business success by capitalizing on industry statistics and 2021 beverage trends.

 The following statistics provide dramatic insights into the benefits of conducting business in the coffee and/or tea industry: